tomctang/oeis/_sources/1oeis_book_outline.md

 Title: OEIS as a Map of Mathematics: Mechanisms with SageMath

+# Chapter 0.
+Introduction

 Motivation and purposes:
 - Project Euler rewards recognizing mechanisms, not formulas.
 OEIS exposes those mechanisms.
 - To write a book for strong math / CS / physics undergraduates.
 - This book treats integer sequences as interfaces between different mathematical mechanisms.
-When white light (SageMath/pure computation) hits the prism (the sequence), it refracts into the spectral bands of mathematics (DE, MAT, GRP, etc.).
 - A mechanism tour of modern mathematics using OEIS sequences as anchors, implemented computationally in SageMath.
+- When white light (SageMath/pure computation) hits the prism (the sequence), it refracts into the spectral bands of mathematics (DE, MAT, GRP, etc.).
 - It is effectively a "concrete/conceptual, not technical, Langlands Program" for undergraduates.

-Organizing principle of the book:
-- For each chapter from 2 to appendix, to check integer sequence one-by-one, and tour every mathematical mechanism related to the integer sequence by following steps:
-- Step 1, draw Poset and DAG for each integer sequence, explaining base, bridge, and emergence
-- Step 2, use SageMath to coding each executable realizations/proof of concepts and mechanisms.
-- Strictly adhere to the “0FIBONACCI NUMBERS.md” style: clear headers, numbered sections, distinct mechanism checks.
-- Step 3, narrative that explains e.g. why the sequence exists in different mathematical mechanisms/topics simultaneously.
-- Output ipynb file for each chapter, including both Markdown and sagemath coding cells

-Outline of the book:
-# Chapter 0.
-Introduction
+Introduction:
-- to introduce my idea and the plot, including mathematical mechanisms/topics table (see below) and its explanation.
+- to introduce my idea about this book, including mathematical mechanisms/topics table (see below) and its explanation.
+- OEIS is not a database — it is a compression of mathematical structures.
+Each sequence lives simultaneously in multiple mathematical worlds.
+- SageMath makes those worlds executable.
-- a pedagogical unification manifesto for students with SageMath-driven exploration lab, in which integer sequence works as a hub to reveal the unity of mathematical mechanisms/topics.
-Each nontrivial sequence lives simultaneously in multiple mathematical worlds
+- A pedagogical unification manifesto for students with SageMath-driven exploration lab, in which OEIS sequence works as a hub to reveal the unity of mathematical mechanisms/topics.
-- OEIS is not a database — it is a compression of mathematical structures
-- SageMath makes those worlds executable

-Mathematical mechanisms/topics table refer to:
+Mathematical mechanisms/topics table:
 | Code     | Mechanisms       | Key Points                       |
 | -------- | ---------- | ----------------------------- |
 | **DE**   | Differential/Difference Eq    | Recurrences, ODE/PDE, Generating Functions        |